Nitra Synagogue

+Slovakia.
+The building operated as a place of worship between 1911 and World War II; and, since 2004, has operated as a cultural center.

+History

+Jews settled in Parovce from the first century.
+Thereafter, Parovce served as the Jewish extension of Nitra, where Jews were not admitted.
+In 1840, when the Budapest parliament allowed Jews to settle anywhere, the Jews of Parovce moved to Nitra.
+The congregation was formally established in 1750.

-The synagogue was built in 1908–11 for the Neolog Jewish community.
-It was designed by Lipót Baumhorn (1860–1932), the prolific Budapest-based synagogue architect.
-Situated in a narrow lane, the building is a characteristic example of Baumhorn's style.
-A melange of Moorish, Byzantine and Art Nouveau elements, it faces the street with a twin-tower façade.
+Completed in 1911 and designed by Lipót Baumhorn, the prolific Budapest-based synagogue architect, the synagogues is situated in a narrow lane, and is a characteristic example of Baumhorn's style.
+A melange of Moorish Revival, Byzantine Revival and Art Nouveau elements, the synagogue faces the street with a twin-tower façade.

 The sanctuary is a domed hall supported by four pillars that also support the women's gallery.
 After more than a decade of painstaking restoration by the municipality of Nitra, the building is now used as a center for cultural activities.

 The women's gallery houses "The Fate of Slovak Jews" – Slovakia's national Holocaust memorial exhibition.
 The synagogue serves as a permanent exhibition space for graphic works by the Nitra-born Israeli artist Shraga Weil.

+During World War II, the Government persecuted Jews, peaking in 1942 when the Jews were deported to Poland.
+Some 4,400 of Nitra's Jews were sent to extermination camps.
+By the end of August 1944, German troops, accompanied by the local Slovak garrison, entered Nitra and sent the remaining Jews to Auschwitz.
+In 1963, the authorities destroyed all Jewish public buildings in Nitra except this synagogue.
+After 1989, the cemeteries were again desecrated and besmirched with swastikas.
+Local authorities claimed that the Jews were responsible.